iAbhishek91/google-cloud/Q.md

 `https://cloud.google.com`

+## what is relation between Project and Region

 ## Where we can find the events triggered by some service

 - "Activity list" tab of the GCP console.
+- The specify the action in detail, what action, by whom and when

+## Where we can find any recommendation based on our cloud use

+Under cloud console, under recommendation tab.

 ## Explain in details gcloud & gsutil command